Conscription: Cambodia

 Since the signing of the Peace Accord in 1993, there has been no official conscription in Cambodia.
 Also the National Assembly has repeatedly rejected to reintroduce it due to popular resentment.
 However, in November 2006, it was reintroduced.
-Although mandatory for all males between the ages of 18 and 30 (with some sources stating up to age 35), less than 20% of those in the age group are recruited amidst a downsizing of the armed forces.
+Although mandatory for all males between the ages of 18 and 30, less than 20% of those in the age group are recruited amidst a downsizing of the armed forces.

 Canada

 Compulsory service in a sedentary militia was practiced in Canada as early as 1669.
 In peacetime, compulsory service was typically limited to attending an annual muster, although the Canadian militia was mobilized for longer periods during wartime.
 Compulsory service in the sedentary militia continued until the early 1880s when Canada's sedentary Reserve Militia system fell into disuse.
 The legislative provision that formally made every male inhabitant aged 16 to 60 member of the Reserve Militia was removed in 1904, replaced with provisions that made them theoretically "liable to serve in the militia".

 Conscription into a full-time military service had only been instituted twice by the government of Canada, during both world wars.
 Conscription into the Canadian Expeditionary Force was practiced in the last year of the First World War in 1918.
 During the Second World War, conscription for home defence was introduced in 1940 and for overseas service in 1944.
 Conscription has not been practiced in Canada since the end of the Second World War in 1945.